nadvornix/Calderon2020_statistical_replication/Readme.md

 Authors of this paper kindly published their [data in OSF](https://osf.io/5x8dp/?view_only=).
 They didn't publish their code.
 Here I wrote a script from scratch in R that calculates statistics for experiment 1 and 2 in their [paper](https://osf.io/preprints/psyarxiv/gd6ej).

-## Main result: Statistics seems to be reproducible.
+## Main result: I do not know how to calculate Bayes Factor for experiment 2.
+Other statistics for experiment 1 and 2 seems to be ok.

+I can reproduce Bayes Factor from experiment 1.
+But cannot figure how to do it in experiment 2.

-By which I mean that I am getting same statistics and I can reproduce Figure 3 (see figures/exp2_crossing_plot.png).
+I can also reproduce Figure 3 (see figures/exp2_crossing_plot.png).

 Small discrepancies: